-This Intervention is designed to help your customer-facing teams handle a huge amount of anxiety and pressure created by the current crisis.
-They face extremely challenging conversations with customers who are often in a highly stressed and emotional state, not helped by increased wait times and the limited options available to help them.
+The Resilient Conversations Intervention is designed to help your customer-facing teams handle extremely challenging conversations with customers, who are often in a highly stressed and emotional state, not helped by increased wait times and the limited options available to help them.
 While this is all going on, your staff need to stay calm and motivated, keep going, and remain loyal to your brand.

 Understanding Habits 1